-The simplicity of the two-stage model allows the identification of closed-form formulas for the mean and the variance of mRNAs and proteins (see \cite{paulsson_models_2005}); and as it only represents mechanisms that are specific to the protein production, the variance predicted can be naturally considered as representative of the intrinsic noise, as it has been done by Taniguchi~et~al. But the model lacks several aspects that are yet mandatory to make quantitative comparisons with experimental results and it neglects several mechanisms that might have an impact on the protein variance.
+The simplicity of the two-stage model is such that the identification of closed-form formulas for the mean and variance of mRNAs and proteins is possible (see \cite{paulsson_models_2005}); moreover as it only represents mechanisms that are specific to protein production, the predicted variance can be naturally regarded as representative of the intrinsic noise, as has been done by Taniguchi~et~al. But the model lacks several features that are necessary for making quantitative comparisons with experimental results, and neglects several mechanisms that might have an impact on protein variance.

 \begin{description}